Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Toy Example

-To estimate the likelihood of the model, we integrate $\nabla \cdot \tilde{\rvf}(\rvx_t, t)$ from a small time $\eps=10^{-5}$ to $T=1$ using a numerical integrator and add the prior logarithmic likelihood to it following \Cref{eqn:loglikelihood-dm}.
+To estimate the likelihood of the model, we integrated $\nabla \cdot \tilde{\rvf}(\rvx_t, t)$, from a small time $\eps=10^{-5}$ to $T=1$, using a numerical integrator and added the prior logarithmic likelihood to it following Eq. (\ref{eqn:loglikelihood-dm}).
 The divergence term $\nabla \cdot \tilde{\rvf}(\rvx_t, t)$ is computed using the Laplacian, which is computationally feasible for this toy example, instead of using the Hutchinson trace estimator \cite{hutchinson1989stochastic} done in \cite{song2021scorebased}.
 We use the RK45 method \cite{DORMAND198019} implemented in the ODE solver \textit{scipy.integrate.solve\_ivp} from Scipy \cite{SciPy} to solve the above integral.